cberardi4/Programming-Languages/String-Rewriting.md

 a semantics to the ARS.

 Does the number of a’s and b’s matter in order for the term to terminate?
 Do all strings have the same normal form?

+> what I was thinking of was: Is the number of a's even? or Is the number of a's odd?

 _New Rules:_
 1. ba -> bbaa